yaacovCR/transform/README.md

 This library offers:

-- Configurable synchronous leaf value and object field transformers for modifying GraphQL results.
+- Configurable synchronous leaf value transformers, object field transformers, and path-scoped field transformers for modifying GraphQL results.
 - Mapping from the latest incremental delivery format to the legacy format.

+Note: In the case of multiple transformers, execution is in the above order: first any leaf value transformer is executed, followed by any object field transformer, and then the path-scoped field transformer.

 Planned: